kuzzleio/documentation/src/sdk-reference/index/get-auto-refresh/getAutoRefresh.js.md

 ## Resolve

-On resolve, returns a boolean that indicate the status of the **autoRefresh** flag.
+Resolves to a boolean that indicate the status of the **autoRefresh** flag.

 ## Usage